New British TV Series for 2023: BBC, ITV, Channel 4, Sky, Netflix, Prime Video, BritBox

 Bosco Champion - First Look

 From Candice Carty-Williams, writer of 2019 hit novel Queenie, comes a series celebrating contemporary Black British music.
 Champion is an eight-episode musical drama about a highly personal rap battle between a South London brother and sister, former rap sensation and ex-con Bosco, and his former PA and younger sister Vita.
 Which of the Champion siblings will prosper?
 Top Boy‘s Malcolm Kamulete stars opposite Sherwood‘s Nadine Marshall, Doctor Who‘s Jo Martin and His Dark Materials‘ Ray Fearon, with TV newcomers Déja J Bowens and Ray BLK.
-It will air on the BBC in summer 2023 – watch the trailer.
+It aired on the BBC from 1st July – watch the trailer.

 Ad – content continues below